Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: Related Work

 In addition to Wi-Fi network cracking, extensive research has been conducted on traffic hijacking within Wi-Fi networks.
-Attackers can execute an Evil Twins attack by deploying a rogue AP to hijack the traffic of victim supplicants~\cite{gao2021nationwide, han2011timing, alsahlany2018risk, orsi2019understanding}. \zq{Additionally, rogue DHCP and ARP poisoning are recognized as common threats in Wi-Fi networks.
-Notably, these attacks have been subject to extensive research, leading to the development of countermeasures, including rogue AP and rogue DHCP detection~\cite{Linksys-rogueAP, Huawei-rogueAP, agarwal2017discrete, DHCP-Sentry} and ARP protection~\cite{ARP-AntiSpoofer, shARP, 360-ARP}.} Recently, Feng \et exposed implementation flaws in wireless routers that allow the hijacking of traffic from victim supplicants in Wi-Fi networks using ICMP redirect messages. \zq{In contrast to previous studies, our attack is novel and stealthy by revealings a fundamental security vulnerability in the 802.11 protocol that affects all Wi-Fi networks.}
+Attackers can execute an Evil Twins attack by deploying a rogue AP to hijack the traffic of victim supplicants~\cite{gao2021nationwide, han2011timing, alsahlany2018risk, orsi2019understanding}.
+Additionally, rogue DHCP and ARP poisoning are recognized as common threats in Wi-Fi networks.
+Notably, these attacks have been subject to extensive research, leading to the development of countermeasures, including rogue AP and rogue DHCP detection~\cite{Linksys-rogueAP, Huawei-rogueAP, agarwal2017discrete, DHCP-Sentry} and ARP protection~\cite{ARP-AntiSpoofer, shARP, 360-ARP}.
+Recently, Feng \et revealed vulnerabilities in the implementation of IP source address checking in wireless routers, enabling attackers to hijack victim's traffic in Wi-Fi networks using ICMP redirect messages~\cite{feng2022man}.
+Yang \et proposed exploiting flaws in \rst packet inspection implementation in wireless routers to manipulate NAT mapping states and hijack the victim's TCP connection~\cite{yangexploiting}.
+In contrast, our attack does not rely on such implementation flaws in wireless routers.
+Instead, it reveals a novel fundamental security vulnerability in the 802.11 standards, affecting all Wi-Fi networks.

 \textbf{Side Channel Attacks.} In many cases, off-path attackers rely on a side channel to carry out their attacks, where blind attackers can extract significant information from this channel~\cite{ensafi2010idle, ensafi2014detecting, zhang2015original, alexander2015off, gilad2012spying, qian2010investigation, pearce2017augur, zhang2016high}.
 In one instance, Ensafi \et utilized the side channel of global IPID~\cite{ensafi2010idle} counters to perform idle port scans and network protocol analyses.
 They also proposed that these counters could be leveraged to detect intentional packet drops.
 In another example, Alexander \et inferred the round-trip time (RTT) between two arbitrary hosts by examining the shared \syn backlog~\cite{alexander2015off}.